vlepeule/bmw-cardata-ha/README.md

 # BimmerData Streamline (BMW CarData for Home Assistant)

 ## This is experimental.
-Wait for the core integration to get fixed if you want stable experience but if you want to help, keep reporting the bugs and I'll take a look! :) The Beta branch is used as a day to day development branch and can contain even completely broken stuff.
+Wait for the core integration to get fixed if you want stable experience but if you want to help, keep reporting the bugs and I'll take a look! :) The Beta branch is used as a day to day development branch and can contain completely broken stuff.
 The main branch is updated when I feel that it works well enough and has something new.
 However, the integration currently lacks proper testing and I also need to keep my own automations running so not everything is tested on every release and there's a possibility that something works on my instance, since I already had something installed.
 Create an issue if you have problems when making a clean install.

-## Known problems:
-### BEV battery update rate is quite slow.
-Latest version has "extrapolated SOC" sensor that is calculated dynamically from the last known soc, charging speed and time.
-It's still really early revision and lacks some features.
-For example it won't detect when the target SOC is reached and charging stopped, before the car actually sends a message.
-### Log shows constant RC=7 dis/reconnects.
-That's on purpose and is caused by >60 Keepalive time.
-Lower keepalive time seems to make the connection stay alive, but after a while BMW stops sending updates.
-Reconnecting periodically fixes that issue.
-Some users reported seeing data even with lower keepalive, so I'll keep experimenting with that.
-### Either because of the forced disconnections or something else, I once got the integration into disconnected state where it didn't try to reconnect.
-It's on my todo list, but hard to debug since it happens after hours of working.

-## Upcoming features:
+## Release Notes:
-### Goal is to also utilize the 50 API requests/24h that the public cardata provides.
-Those could be used to increase the data resolution when the stream is quiet and fetch some data not available on the stream (car model, target soc, etc.)
+#### 30.9.2025
+### CarData API implemented
+In addition to the stream, we now also poll the API every 40 minutes.
+There is still some space to make this higher resolution and I will also plan to make it so, that we wont poll at the same time as stream is online to save some quota for later.

+### Better names to entities and sensors
+Vehicles should now named after their actual model.
+You can still see the VIN briefly in some situations Sensor friendly names are also revamped to be CarModel - SensorName.
+Sensor names are AI generated from the BMW catalogue.
+Please report or create a PR if you see something stupid.
+The sensor names are available in custom_components/cardata/descriptor_titles.py

+### More stable stream implementation
+Stream shouldn't reconnect every 70 seconds anymore.
+However, reconnection every 45 minutes is needed since BMW tokens are pretty shortlived.

+### Configure button actions
+On the integration main page, there is now "Configure" button.
+You can use it to:
+- Refresh authentication tokens (will reload integration, might also need HA restart in some problem cases)
+- Start device authorization again (redo the whole auth flow.
+Not tested yet but should work ™️)

+And manual API calls, these should be automatically called when needed, but if it seems that your device names aren't being updated, it might be worth it to run these manually.
+- Initiate Vehicles API call (Fetch all Vehicle VINS on your account and create entities out of them)
+- Get Basic Vehicle Information (Fetches vehicle details like model, etc. for all known VINS)
+- Get telematics data (Fetches a telematics data from the CarData API.
+This is a limited hardcoded subset compared to stream.
+I can add more if needed)

+Note that every API call here counts towards your 50/24h quota!

 Turn your BMW CarData stream into native Home Assistant entities.
 This integration subscribes directly to the BMW CarData MQTT stream, keeps the token fresh automatically, and creates sensors/binary sensors for every descriptor that emits data.